nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

 ## Open boundary forcing

 The open boundaries of a regional ocean model must be forced by time-varying fields (e.g., temperature, salinity, velocity, and optionally BGC tracers) from an external ocean product.
-The source can be a reanalysis such as GLORYS12, output from another ocean model run (e.g., NEMO), or any other product that covers the domain boundaries.
+The source can be a reanalysis such as GLORYS12 or output from another ocean model simulation that covers the domain boundaries.
 This approach is called **offline nesting**, and is the approach supported by NERSC-HYCOM-CICE: information flows in one direction only, from the external product into the regional model.
 The regional model has no influence on the boundary conditions it receives.
 This is in contrast to *online* (two-way) nesting, where the regional model (the inner nest) and an outer nest model run simultaneously and exchange information at their shared boundary.
-Online nesting is not supported.
+Online nesting is not supported here.
+Further detail on offline nesting in HYCOM can be found in the [HYCOM User Guide](https://www.hycom.org/hycom/documentation) and the [HYCOM examples wiki](https://github.com/HYCOM/HYCOM-examples/wiki/GOMb0.08).

 Offline nesting is activated in HYCOM-CICE by setting `nestfq > 0` (interval in days between 3D nesting archive reads) or `bnstfq > 0` (interval in days between barotropic nesting archive reads) in `blkdat.input`.
 Three groups of files are required:

-- **Boundary configuration files** — define the open boundary geometry and relaxation coefficients (`ports.input`, `rmu`, `rmutr`).
+- **Boundary configuration files** — define the open boundary geometry and relaxation coefficients for the boundary nudging zone (`ports.input`, `rmu`, `rmutr`).
-- **Offline nesting archive files** — the external time-varying boundary conditions, interpolated onto the model grid and stored as HYCOM archive files (`archv.YYYY_DDD_HH.[ab]`).
+- **Offline nesting archive files** — pre-interpolated boundary conditions from the external product, stored in HYCOM's `archv` format.
 Must span the run period; HYCOM interpolates in time between snapshots.
 - **Sponge layers** *(optional)* — spatially varying biharmonic diffusion fields (`thkdf4`, `veldf4`) that damp noise near the open boundaries.